PG: Postgres-related libraries for Clojure

 someone.

-At the moment, the most interesting modules are pg-copy
+At the moment, the most interesting modules are pg-copy and pg-copy-jdbc

-the data using the binary Postgres format which is faster than CSV.
+that COPY the data using the binary Postgres format which is faster than CSV.

 Table of Contents